nikolaygtitov/ToursApp/README.md

   * From home page navigate to "My Reservations Pages" and follow "My Bookmarks Page" link
   * Mark check-boxes of Tours you want to undo bookmark
   * Click "Undo bookmark" button

+#### Search
+Search can ONLY be done at one field at the time.
+For example, only one field at the time produces the search results
+* Search by name
+* Search by dates
+* Search by price
+* Search by availability
+* Search by itinerary

 ### Application Development Environment
 * Ubuntu 18.04.2 LTS